 Rejoice in the Lord always.
 I will say it again; Rejoice!
 Philippians 4:4

 This verse was written by Paul.
 He was not rich with a big house, a nice car, lots of cash, and with no worries.
 He was in prison and beaten.
 Can you imagine?
 He was in PRISON.
 He was in a hard spot, but still encouraged us to think about good things and to REJOICE!
 Philippians 4:8

 What must we empty from our own desires to be fulfilled in Christ?
 How are we Finding Joy In Difficult Times?
 What are we holding onto that we must let go in order to experience this kind of joy in hardship?

-What Does the Bible Say About Finding Joy In Difficult Times?
+Bible Verses About Finding Joy In Hard Times